-T a.
-Auxiliary frame data None that can be used by SHARE The country is a statistical at the country of the FO and a latter in Table 1 Sampling design The sample is a stratified cluster sample of the 50+ population in Israel.
+Auxiliary frame data that can be used by SHARE None Sampling design The sample is a stratified cluster sample of the 50+ population in Israel.
 Within each stratum, the clustering is hierarchical: subjects within households within statistical regions within strata.
 In the first stage, a sample of 150 statistical regions was drawn from the 2,300 statistical regions into which Israel is divided, stratified according to the criteria mentioned above.
 The probability of inclusion was proportionate to the number of residents aged 50 and over in the statistical region.
 In the second stage, street segments in each of the selected statistical areas were listed and matched to the national residential telephone directory file.
 From this list of all housing units with a phone listing in a given statistical region, a fixed number of housing units was drawn.
 All units were then contacted to verify whether a person age 50 or older resided in the household.
 In the final stage each interviewer received a list of addresses and was instructed to interview all eligible persons.
 In calculating the number of households that needed to be drawn, we assumed intra-cluster correlation (ICC) of 0.02 within statistical areas (based on previous experience with the European Social Survey) and that 45% of households in Israel include at least one person 50 years and over.
 Taking these parameters into account and aiming for a 70% response rate, it was necessary to initially select a list of 38 addresses in each statistical area (12/[0.70.45]).
 Selection probabilities The probability that an individual is included in the sample depends on the sample size in his/her stratum, the size of the statistical region, the number of households in the region with residents aged 50 or more and number of such individuals in his/her own household.
-In the formulas for the sampling probabilities we use i to denote stratum, j to denote statistical region within a stratum, k to denote a household in a statistical region and l to denote an individual within a household.
+In the formulas for the sampling probabilities we use i to denote stratum, j to denote statistical region within a stratum, k to denote a household in a statistical region and I to denote an individual within a household.
 R(i) = the number of statistical regions in stratum i. r(i) = the number of statistical regions in the sample from stratum i.
 N(i,j) = the number of eligible individuals in statistical region j of stratum i.
-N(i) = the number of eligible individuals in stratum i. $N(i) = \sum{j} N(i, j)$ .
-Note that H(i,j) = the number of eligible households in statistical region j of stratum i. n(i,j) = the number of households in the final sample from statistical region j of stratum i.
-N(i,j,k) = the number of eligible individuals in household k of statistical region j of stratum i. n(i,j,k) = the number of eligible individuals who were interviewed in household k of statistical region j of stratum i.
-Y(i,j,k,l) is an indicator variable that equals 1 if eligible individual l in household k of statistical region j of stratum i is included in the sample, and equals 0 otherwise.
+N(i) = the number of eligible individuals in stratum i.
+Note that $N(i) = \sum_j N(i,j).$ H(i,j) = the number of households in the final sample from statistical region j of stratum i. n(i,j) = the number of eligible individuals in household k of statistical region j of stratum i. n(i,j,k) = the number of eligible individuals who were interviewed in household k of statistical region j of stratum i.
+Y(i,j,k,l) is an indicator variable that equals 1 if eligible individual I in household k of statistical region j of stratum i is included in the sample, and equals 0 otherwise.